 Leonard H. Dougal

-Leonard Dougal represents a diverse group of clients in complex permitting and water matters, including Data Centers and other technology companies, power generation companies, real estate developers and special districts.
+Leonard Dougal represents clients in complex permitting and water supply matters including high-tech companies, semiconductor manufacturers, data center owners, power generation companies, real estate developers and special utility districts.
 He is also active in water quality and wetlands issues where he represents energy companies, developers and agricultural operators in Clean Water Act permit and compliance matters.

 As a recognized authority on emerging water law issues, Leonard is frequently sought after to speak at bar and continuing legal education seminars.
 He is the author of two chapters in the treatise on Texas water law, “The Essentials of Texas Water Resources”.